albhilazo/checklist/README.md

     // Both methods can be used at the same time ( ["item1", ["item2",true]] )
     // If the 'type' option is set to 'links' the format must be ( [["item1","url1"], ["item2","url2"]] )
     items:     [],
+    itemHtml:  '{{item}}',      // Item HTML if type:'custom'.
+The placeholder '{{item}}' will be replaced with the value
-    type:      'checkbox',      // Defines the type of the items (accepted: 'checkbox', 'link')
+    type:      'checkbox',      // Defines the type of the items (accepted: 'checkbox', 'link', 'custom')
     trigger:   'hover',         // Defines the event that will show the list (accepted: 'hover', 'click')
     checked:   false,           // Boolean.
 Default checked status if not specified in items (true = checked)
     checkAll:  false,           // Boolean.
 Enables "Check All" feature for type:'checkbox'